Although an eating disorder causes great deterioration to physical health, it is in fact a mental health condition.

 The rise of eating disorders

-With this in mind, it is imperative that eating habits are controlled, along with monitoring the signs and symptoms of an eating disorder.
-By delaying acknowledgment, severe side effects can be experienced, including infertility, anaemia, kidney and liver damage, poor dental health, along with chronic mental health illnesses.
+With this in mind, eating habits must be controlled and monitoring the signs and symptoms of an eating disorder.
+By delaying acknowledgement, severe side effects can be experienced, including infertility, anaemia, kidney and liver damage, poor dental health, along chronic mental health illnesses.
 Please be reassured that eating disorder treatment options are available, helping to work towards long-term recovery.

 The signs and symptoms of an eating disorder